Table of contents

 Finally, make sure you can monitor progress and steer accordingly by:

-It is highly recommended to follow best practices of Agile ceremonies to ensure there is a process in place to continuously raise the quality of work being done and approaches being taken.
+It is highly recommended to follow the best practices of Agile ceremonies to ensure there is a process in place to continuously raise the quality of work being done and approaches being taken.

 Bonus technique from classic project management